 Currently, we are using the Frozen Zoo® to develop a bank of reference barcode samples for the identification of illegal primate and duiker specimens associated with the bushmeat trade.
 To help guide reintroduction efforts for the critically endangered Przewalski’s horse, our scientists have partnered with others to compare the genetic make-up of samples in the Frozen Zoo® with ancient DNA samples extracted from museum skins in the Russian Academy of Sciences.
 Whole genome sequencing projects for African elephants, two-toed sloths, and gorillas have all benefitted from the Frozen Zoo®.
 An exciting initiative, Genome 10K, is underway to sequence the genomes of 10,000 species in order to provide a new framework for biological inquiry.
 This worldwide effort will facilitate advances in our understanding of the biology of endangered species that will directly aid in their conservation and management in the wild.

 The Frozen Zoo® constitutes a crucial resource for facilitating advances in genetic and reproductive technologies for population sustainability.
-In a new collaboration with The Scripps Research Institute, our Reproductive Physiology and Genetics teams are using the resources of the Frozen Zoo® to study the potential for emerging stem cell technologies to rescue the northern white rhino from the brink of extinction.
+In a new collaboration with The Scripps Research Institute, our Reproductive Sciences and Conservation Genetics teams are using the resources of the Frozen Zoo® to study the potential for emerging stem cell technologies to rescue the northern white rhino from the brink of extinction.
 Our vision for the future is to develop an international network of cryobanks under the umbrella of a Global Wildlife Biobank that is dedicated to sharing resources and expertise and growing a worldwide legacy of irreplaceable reproductive and genetic material that can be used in support of species conservation.